isaac-sim/IsaacLab/_sources/source/tutorials/03_envs/run_rl_training.rst

 """""""""""""""""""""""""""""""""""""""""

 Since the above command does not render the simulation, it is not possible to visualize the agent's behavior during training.
-To visualize the agent's behavior, we pass the ``--offscreen_render`` which enables off-screen rendering.
+To visualize the agent's behavior, we pass the ``--enable_cameras`` which enables off-screen rendering.
 Additionally, we pass the flag ``--video`` which records a video of the agent's behavior during training.

 .. code-block:: bash

-  ./isaaclab.sh -p source/standalone/workflows/sb3/train.py --task Isaac-Cartpole-v0 --num_envs 64 --headless --offscreen_render --video
+  ./isaaclab.sh -p source/standalone/workflows/sb3/train.py --task Isaac-Cartpole-v0 --num_envs 64 --headless --enable_cameras --video

 The videos are saved to the ``logs/sb3/Isaac-Cartpole-v0/<run-dir>/videos`` directory.
 You can open these videos using any video player.